ProfMonkey07/ProfMonkey07/README.md

 - 👋 Hi, I’m ProfMonkey07
-- 👀 I’m interested in C right now but enjoy python and want to learn ml
+- 👀 I’m interested in rust, open source, and machine learning
-- 🌱 I’m currently learning im trying to learn c
+- 🌱 I’m currently learning rust
-- 💞️ I’m looking to find a project to collaborate on
+- 💞️ I’m looking to find a project to collaborate on or contribute to
 - 📫 How to reach me: ProfMonkey07#0319, my discord

 <!---